cybergarage/uecho-go/doc/controller_overview.md

 ### 2. Searching Nodes

-Next, use `Controller::Search()` to search other nodes in the local area network as the following:
+Next, use `Controller::Search()` to search for other nodes in the local area network as follows:

 ```
 ctrl := echonet.NewController()